 Obviously the safest place for me to eat ice cream…or anything really, is at home.
 And I make ice cream with some frequency in the summer months.
 My master recipe is super duper easy.
 I use it to make vanilla, peppermint, strawberry, chocolate chip and mint chip ice creams.
 I love it because it doesn’t require a custard base so it’s creamy without being overly rich.

 Of all the flavors I make, my family loves mint chip ice cream most of all.
-This simple recipe is actually made from fresh mint (that threatens to take over my garden at any moment), half & half, milk, sugar and semi-sweet chocolate.
+This simple recipe is actually made from fresh mint (that threatens to take over my garden at any moment), half & half, heavy cream, sugar and semi-sweet chocolate.
 It’s the palest shade of green with fresh, herbal notes and it’s studded throughout with chocolate shards.
 Dairy free?
 Not a problem, substitute the dairy in this recipe with equal parts whole-fat coconut milk.

 I wish it was my idea to infuse the cream with mint & drizzle the soft set ice cream with melted chocolate, but it really comes from the brilliant David Lebovitz who wrote an ice cream recipe book called the Perfect Scoop.

 Hot summer days call for a cool treat, yes?
 What flavors of ice cream do you scream for?

 If you make this recipe, or any other recipe from my blog, drop a comment below and be sure to tag me on Instagram, and use the hashtags #agirldefloured #deflouredrecipes!
 Thank you!

 - 2 cups heavy cream

 - 3 tablespoons milk powder

 - 2 cups fresh mint leaves loosely packed

 - 3 tablespoons cold vodka optional but it helps keep the ice cream soft